Shrewsbury School: Affiliate schools

-Shrewsbury is also set to open three new international schools in China by 2022, including its first overseas boarding school.

 Fees and admission

 Pupils are admitted at the age of 13 by selective examination, and for approximately ten per cent of the pupils, English is a second or additional language.
-The fees at Shrewsbury are up to £12,980 a term for UK students and up to £13,500 a term for international students, with three terms per academic year in 2019.
+The fees at Shrewsbury are up to £15,194 a term for UK boarding students and up to £16,004 a term for international boarding students, with three terms per academic year in 2023/24.

-Old Salopians
+Notable alumni

 Former pupils are referred to as Old Salopians (from the old name for Shropshire).